wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

-Assignment:             X Introduce XML, TEILite, XSLT, and Saxon
+Assignment:               Introduce XML, TEILite, XSLT, and Saxon
                           Install Drupal and TEIChI
                           Install Omeka and
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------